Josverl/micropython-stubs/mip/readme.md

 ## Install the `typing` modules to your MCU
-To have the least amount of runtime overhead on your MCU, you can (should) used the cross compiled version of the modules to your MCU.
+To have the least amount of runtime overhead on your MCU, you should use the cross compiled version of the modules to your MCU.

 ```bash
 mpremote mip install github:josverl/micropython-stubs/mip/typing.mpy
 # and where needed also:
 mpremote mip install github:josverl/micropython-stubs/mip/typing_extensions.mpy
 ```
-*Note:* The .mpy modules are cross compiled for micropython
+*Note:* The .mpy modules are cross compiled for MicroPython v1.23.0 ; mpy-cross emitting mpy v6.3

 ```log
 Install github:josverl/micropython-stubs/mip/typing.mpy